($1,066) Cost to ship a car from Oklahoma City, OK to Baltimore, MD

 The time of the year

-Seasonal demand and weather conditions in both Oklahoma City and Baltimore can impact car shipping prices.
+Both seasonal trends and local weather in Oklahoma City and Baltimore can influence what you’ll pay for car shipping.

 Oklahoma City has very hot, humid summers, and cool winters with occasional snowfall.
 Prolonged and severe droughts (sometimes leading to wildfires in the vicinity), as well as very heavy rainfall leading to flash flooding and flooding, occur with some regularity.
 Oklahoma City is also located in tornado alley.
 Be sure to check your weather app to avoid inclement weather during your move.